TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

     ## [1] 0.0001109309

-1. Plot the approximation of the marginal posterior of the mean wing length.
+e.
+Plot the approximation of the marginal posterior of the mean wing
+    length.

 ``` r